-Fishing Activity Potential for in-combination effect Static - pots/traps (Pots/creels - crustacean/gastropod) Potting for crab and lobster takes place over rocky substrate and will therefore not overlap with trawling & scallop activity which takes on the fringes of the site over subtidal sediments, and is prohibited over rocky areas.
-There is potential for whelk potting to occur on the fringes of the site over subtidal sediments.
-The level at which the activity takes place however is unknown.
-Potting in general is also considered to be low impact (Grieve et al., 2014) and not likely to lead to any in-combination effects.
+Fishing Activity Potential for in-combination effect Static - pots/traps (Pots/creels - crustacean/cuttlefish) Potting for crab and lobster takes place over rocky substrate and will therefore not overlap with trawling & scallop activity which takes over subtidal sediments.
+Potting in general is also considered to be low impact (Grieve et al. , 2014) and not likely to lead to any in-combination effects.
 In addition, static gear types such as potting and mobile gear types such as trawling are not compatible and so often occur in different areas, thus largely eliminating any spatial overlap between the two.
 Static - fixed nets (Gill nets, trammels, entangling) It is anticipated that static fixed nets are used within the site in areas of shallow water and will therefore not likely to overlap with BTFG activity.
-Netting occurs over summer months and therefore will not interact with trawling activity.
 Netting is also a low impact activity and not likely to lead to any in-combination effects.
 In addition, static gear types such as netting and mobile gear types such as trawling are not compatible and so often occur in different areas, thus largely eliminating any spatial overlap between the two.
 Lines (Handlines) It is anticipated that handlines are used within the site.
 The area where the activity may take place however is unknown.
 Handlines are a low impact activity and not likely to lead to any in-combination effects as they do not interact with the feature.
 In addition, static gear types such as lines and mobile gear types such as trawling are not compatible and so often occur in different areas, thus largely eliminating any spatial overlap between the two.

-6.2 Other Plans and Projects
+6.2 Plans and/or Projects